Ley Sector: Contents

-Ley Sector details 16 new subsectors and 411 new planets on the fringe of the Imperium in an area not covered by material published by Game Designers Workshop (GDW).
+Ley Sector is a supplement which details 16 new subsectors and 411 new planets located on the outer fringe of the Imperium in an area not covered by material published by Game Designers Workshop (GDW).
 The book contains a large double-sided folded colour map that also serves as the book's cover.
 In addition to information about star systems, the book also includes tables of various types of encounters, including space encounters, ships, urban encounters, planetary encounters, animal encounters, as well as rumors.

 Publication history

 Traveller was first published by GDW in 1977.
 Although Judges Guild had only produced material for TSR's Dungeons & Dragons, in 1979, they started to publish licensed Traveller material, producing over 20 publications by 1982.
-To complement their Traveller adventures and further describe the setting, Design Manager Dave Sering published four different background books that outlined a broad section of Traveller space that Judges Guild called the Gateway Quadrant, from Ley Sector (1980) to Maranantha-Alkahest Sector (1981).
+To accompany their Traveller adventures and provide more detail for the setting, Design Manager Dave Sering published four different supplements that gave background to a large section of space that Judges Guild called the Gateway Quadrant, running from Ley Sector (1980) to Maranantha-Alkahest Sector (1981).

 Ley Sector, released in 1980, was a 32-page book with a large three-color map written and illustrated by Ken Simpson.

 Judges Guild stopped producing material for Traveller in 1982.
 The Atlas of the Imperium, published by GDW in 1984, overwrote the area previously covered by Judges Guild material with new star systems and information, rendering all Judges Guild material as non-canonical.